 How an HDD works?

-HDD consists of magnetically sensitive platters, an activator with a read and write head and a motor that spin and move the platter and arm respectively.
-Also, there is 1/0 controller that communicate the hard drive with rest of the system.
+HDD consists of magnetically sensitive platters, an activator with a read and writes head and a motor that spin and move the platter and arm respectively.
+Also, there is a 1/0 controller that communicates the hard drive with the rest of the system.

 Each platter is arranged into circles called tracks and the tracks are further divided into logical units known as sectors.
-The track and sector numbers outcome in a particular address that arranges and position data.
+The track and sector numbers outcome in a particular address that arranges and positions data.
 The algorithm processes the data and corrects the errors.
 After that, the data is written to the nearby accessible area.
-Furthermore, the motor spin the platter at predetermined speed from 4200 rpm to 7200 rpm, on the basis of which the read and write speed depends.
-So, higher will be the predetermined speed the faster the hard drive will work.
+Furthermore, the motor spins the platter at a predetermined speed from 4200 rpm to 7200 rpm, based on which the read and write speed depends.
+So, the higher will be the predetermined speed the faster the hard drive will work.

 Comparison between SSD & HDD

 After discussing the two different storage drives independently, let’s compare them for an even better understanding.

 In the construction of SSD, Semiconductor Flash Chips are used and the data is stored in these.
 Unlike HDD which consists of a revolving disk.
 On the other hand, HDD contains a revolving disk and head.
 The data is stored in a revolving disk with the help of the head.